New Waterford Community Garden

 The garden was started by a group of volunteers in 2012.
 In 2018, Nicole Dixon, Wild Town founder, was asked by then town councillor (now local MLA) Kendra Coombes to take over its day-to-day operations.

 The community garden is volunteer-run.
 In 2019 and 2020, Wild Town received funding from the Nova Scotia Department of Community Services, Clean Foundation, and the New Waterford Rotary to help towards the hiring of 1 full-time and 2 part-time youth workers.
-This year (2022), we acknowledge support from CBRM Recreation’s Active Living Department.
+From 2022-2023, we received support from CBRM Recreation’s Active Living Department.

 Get in Touch!